HenryFBP/iso-notes/README.md

 Opened the files with PPEE and there are a bunch of encrypted strings, which is even more sus.

 So, don't run them unless you don't care about that.
 Ideally, use "Reset this PC" immediately after installing this ISO.
 I did that, and the files were gone.
 Install MalwareBytes and run a full scan after to be safe(r).
+I did that and found 0 items.

 Then, after that, just run `git clone https://github.com/HenryFBP/KMS-activator` and activate if Windows ever expires.